The best HBO series

 While the show could be very dark and violent, it also delivered plenty of humor.
 Fans of Scorsese films won’t want to miss it.
 Just expect to get the theme song stuck in your head for weeks.

-Kind of a Notting Hill for the 21st century, Starstruck was created by and stars comedian Rose Matafeo, whose main character discovers that the guy that she hooked up with at the bar the night before is actually a major film star.
-Both feeling a connection, they have to try and navigate the different atmospheres they occupy.
+Kind of a Notting Hill for the 21st century, Starstruck was created by and stars comedian Rose Matafeo, whose drop-out character discovers that the guy that she hooked up with at the bar the night before is actually a major film star.
+Sensing a connection, they try to navigate the totally different lives they live.

 Nikesh Patel, Emma Sidi and Joe Barnes lead Starstruck’s supporting cast.
 The show was a co-production between HBO Max and BBC Three.